npetersen2/rk4-ode-solver-example/README.md

 Based on the above specs, combined with assumptions on the electrical and mechanical time constants, the full model parameters can be derived.

-The armature winding resistance $R$ can be directly computed based on the no-load current:
+The armature winding resistance $R$ can be directly computed based on the stall current:

 $$
 R = \frac{V_\mathrm{rated}}{I_\mathrm{stall}}